leogaboardi/useful-links/production_checklist.md

 https://github.com/thoughtbot/paperclip/wiki/Paperclip-with-Amazon-S3

--Create the bucket and create a policy to allow uploads
+- Create the bucket and create a policy to allow uploads

--Create a config/aws.yml file with:
+- Create a config/aws.yml file with:

 ```
   production: